West End shows to brighten up your Blue Monday

 Fight Blue Monday with a trip to the West End and book tickets to one of the funniest productions that Theatreland has to offer.
 Leave your sides splitting with laughter as you watch one of these smash-hit comedies that are guaranteed to leave a smile on your face and feeling good.

 West End comedies to beat the Blue Monday feeling

 The Comedy About a Bank Robbery

 With the word “Comedy” in the title, you’re definitely in for a good time at The Comedy About a Bank Robbery, captivating audiences at the Criterion Theatre from 2016.
 Set in Minneapolis, it’s a play set in a city bank, which has recently been trusted with a precious diamond.
 However, the people that work at the bank may not be the most trusting people to look after such an expensive commodity.
 With mistaken identities and plenty of hidden agendas, see the people of Minneapolis try to bag the jewel in a town where everyone’s a crook.
-In a show that’s a giggle a minute, you’ll want to see The Comedy About a Bank Robbery if you’re looking for a laugh this Blue Monday.
+In a show that’s a giggle a minute, you’ll want to see The Comedy About a Bank Robbery.

 The Book of Mormon